 Pocket Listings are Bait for Buyers

 Probably about 25% of buyers we interview ask about “secret listings”.
 They’ve read on the internet about agents and offices that claim to have “secret listings” and they are afraid that if they don’t work with this special group of agents, they won’t find a house.
 We see this type of advertising most often with agents that work in a specific, competitive, geographic area with very little inventory.
-99% of the time, this type of advertising is a tactic for agents who don’t know how to attract buyer clients any other way, basically agents that don’t know anything about proper real estate agent advertising.
+99% of the time, this type of advertising is a tactic for agents who don’t know how to attract buyer clients any other way.
 They use fear to capitalize on a buyer’s emotions.
 They tell buyers these secret properties have little or no competition and they will only realize their dream of owning a home in the area if they work with them.
 These agents don’t actually know of any “secret properties” and these buyers end up competing with the same buyers they would have otherwise with the same group of houses.

 Pocket Listings – Thinking it Through